 - 1. Always work in an open environment (e.g. avoiding private or unobserved situations and encouraging open communication with no secrets). - 2.
-Make the experience of the activity fun and enjoyable: promote fairness, confront and deal with bullying. - 3.
-Treat all children and adults at risk equally and with respect and dignity. - 4.
-Always put the welfare of the child or adult at risk first. - 5.
-Maintain a safe and appropriate distance with children and adults at risk and avoid unnecessary physical contact. - 6.
-Where any form of manual/physical support is required it should be provided openly and with the consent of the child or adult at risk.
-Physical contact can be appropriate so long as it is neither intrusive nor disturbing and the child or adult at risk's consent has been given. - 7.
+Make the experience of the sporting activity fun and enjoyable: promote fairness, confront and deal with bullying. - 3.
+Treat all children and young people equally and with respect and dignity. - 4.
+Always put the welfare of the child or young person first. - 5.
+Maintain a safe and appropriate distance with children and young people and avoid unnecessary physical contact. - 6.
+Where any form of manual/physical support is required it should be provided openly and with the consent of the child or young person.
+Physical contact can be appropriate so long as it is neither intrusive nor disturbing and the child or young person's consent has been given. - 7.
 If groups have to be supervised in changing rooms always ensure coaches etc work in pairs. - 8.
-Request written parental/carer consent if Foundation staff or volunteers are required to transport children or adults at risk. - 9.
-Gain written parental consent for any significant travel arrangements, e.g. overnight stays.
-Ensure that coaches are qualified and that a qualified first aider is in attendance. - 10.
-Ensure that at away events adults should not enter a child's room or invite children to their rooms. - 11.
-Be a good role model.
-This includes not smoking or drinking alcohol in the company of children and adults at risk.
+Request written parental consent if Club officials are required to transport children and young people. - 9.
+Gain written parental consent for any significant travel arrangements e.g. overnight stays.
+Coaches are qualified and a qualified first aider, is in attendance. - 10.
+Ensure that at away events adults should not enter a child or young person's room or invite children and young people to their rooms. - 11.
+Be a good role model, this includes not smoking or drinking alcohol in the company of children and young people.

 - 12. Always give enthusiastic and constructive feedback rather than negative criticism. - 13.
-Secure written parental consent for the Foundation to act in loco parentis, to give permission for the administration of emergency first aid or other medical treatment if the need arises. - 14.
-Keep a written record of any injury that occurs, along with details of any treatment given.
+Secure written parental consent for the Club to act in loco parentis, to give permission for the administration of emergency first aid or other medical treatment if the need arises. - 14.
+Keep a written record of any injury that occurs, along with details of any treatment given. - 15.
+All other good practice/common sense principles given the varying situations.

-20. Poor Practice
+23 Poor Practice